Al Unser: Health and death

 Unser suffered from hereditary haemochromatosis, which contributed to him being diagnosed with liver cancer in 2004 and having a tumor and half of his liver removed in 2005.
 Unser continued to suffer from cancer for the next 17 years before dying from the disease aged 82 on December 9, 2021, in his home in Chama, New Mexico.

 Career highlights

 Unser has led the second most laps of any driver in the history of the Indianapolis 500, at 644.
 Unser tied Ralph DePalma's long standing record of 612 laps led on the last lap of his 4th victory.

 Unser holds the record of being the oldest driver to ever win the 500 at 47 years old (1987), breaking the previous record set by his brother Bobby.

 Unser won two 500-mile races at Pocono (in 1976 and 1978) and two more at Ontario (in 1977 and 1978) bringing his total of 500-mile race wins (including four Indianapolis 500s) to eight.

+Showing his road-racing prowess in sports cars, Unser won a Can-Am race at Laguna Seca in 1980 and the 24 Hours of Daytona in 1985.

 Unser was the 1978 IROC champion.
 He also competed in the 1968 Daytona 500 and four other NASCAR Winston Cup & Grand National races, all held on road courses with a best finish of fourth (twice).